 When Arizona became a state in 1912, Edward Kent joined the firm after serving on the Territorial Supreme Court.
 Mr. Kent authored the "Kent’s Decree," which established water rights for nearly all of the Salt and Verde River systems.
 The "Kent's Decree" stood the test of time and still governs water rights in Central Arizona after seven decades.

-Jubal Craig's son Walter Craig joined the firm in 1936.
-While with the firm, Walter served as the president of the Arizona Bar Association and, in 1963, became president of the American Bar Association, a rare accomplishment for an attorney from a then small western state like Arizona.
+Jubal Craig's son Walter Craig joined us in 1936.
+Walter served as the president of the Arizona Bar Association and, in 1963, became president of the American Bar Association, a rare accomplishment for an attorney from a then small western state like Arizona.
 Mr. Craig also served as special counsel to the Warren Commission, which investigated the assassination of President John F. Kennedy.
 In 1963, following his service to the Warren Commission, he served as a judge on the United States District Court for the District of Arizona until his death in 1986.
 The State Bar of Arizona’s Walter E. Craig Distinguished Service Award is named after Mr. Craig.
 It is awarded to the attorney who has manifested adherence to the highest principles and tradition of the legal profession and service to the public in the community in which he/she lives.
 The following Fennemore Craig attorneys have received this award: Philip E. Von Ammon – 1988; Calvin H. Udall – 1993; Kenneth Sherk – 1999; and Neal Kurn – 2014.

 Between 1954 and 1962, Calvin Udall served as the attorney for Arizona in the titanic legal and political battle between Arizona and California for control of Colorado River water.
 Mr. Udall was part of Arizona's legal team in 1963 when the United States Supreme Court allocated the rights to Colorado River water.
 Without Colorado River water, growth of Arizona's major cities, particularly Phoenix, would never have materialized.
 Mr. Udall also was a tireless supporter of diversity in the legal profession, chairing the American Bar Association Task Force on Minorities in the Legal Profession, which issued its report in 1986, highlighting the lack of opportunities for minorities as lawyers and judges.
 He later served with a small group of legislators, judges and lawyers as the Ad Hoc Committee for Minority Opportunities in the Arizona Judiciary, which subsequently became the Commission on Minority Opportunities in the Arizona Judiciary through an Administrative Order of the Arizona Supreme Court in 1990.

-Continuing the firm's enduring presence on water issues facing the Southwest, Jim Johnson was a principal negotiator and drafter of the Arizona Groundwater Management Act, which was vital to balancing the growth in Arizona with the available water supply.
+Continuing our enduring presence on water issues facing the Southwest, Jim Johnson was a principal negotiator and drafter of the Arizona Groundwater Management Act, which was vital to balancing the growth in Arizona with the available water supply.
 Without the sustainable water supply that resulted from the state's Groundwater Management Act, growth in Arizona would have slowed decades ago.

-In 1957, John O'Connor joined the firm.
+In 1957, John O'Connor joined.
 He met his future wife, Sandra Day, while they served as editors of the Stanford Law Review.
 Sandra Day O'Connor went on to serve as the first female justice of the United States Supreme Court.
 When Justice O'Connor was nominated for the Supreme Court in 1981, she relied on attorneys from the firm to help her prepare for her confirmation hearings.
 When Justice O'Connor joined the Supreme Court in September 1981, she hired Fennemore Craig attorney, Ruth McGregor as her first law clerk.

-In 2015, Fennemore Craig embarked upon its 130 year anniversary and added 19 lawyers in the Las Vegas and Reno offices from the prominent Lionel Sawyer & Collins firm.
+In 2015, we embarked upon our 130 year anniversary and added 19 lawyers in the Las Vegas and Reno offices from the prominent Lionel Sawyer & Collins firm.
 The arrival of the Lionel Sawyers lawyers included the legendary Sam Lionel, who co-founded the Lionel Sawyer firm in 1967 with former Nevada Governor Grant Sawyer, who has since passed away.
 Sam Lionel has been instrumental in the evolution of the legal profession in Nevada.
 Joining Mr. Lionel was former U.S. Senator Richard Bryan, who also served as Governor of Nevada for two terms prior to serving in Washington, D.C. in the U.S. Senate.